felixpitterling/aws-bootcamp-cruddur-2023/journal/week1.md

 - [x] Research best practices of Dockerfiles and attempt to implement it in your Dockerfile

+  - After doing some research online I decided on a few best practicies to implement in the CRUDDUR docker files:
+    - [x] Keep your Dockerfile small (done above)
+    - [x] Use a .dockerignore file
+      - Added such file to both the [frontend](./../frontend-react-js/.dockerignore) and [backend](./../backend-flask/.dockerignore)
+    - [x] Use labels to add meta data to images
+      - `docker build -t backend-flask --label "description=contains backend for CRUDDUR app which uses Python + Flask" --label "maintaner=Felix Pitterling" ./backend-flask`
+      - `docker build -t frontend-react-js --label "description=contains frontend for CRUDDUR app which uses JavaScript + React" --label "maintaner=Felix Pitterling" ./frontend-react-js`
+    - Many other practicies, such as using env vars, had already been implemented

 - [x] Install docker & serve CRUDDUR locally

 - Installed Docker Desktop from their [homepage](https://www.docker.com/)